Booking The Accommodation

 Your contract is a legally binding document and you should make sure that you read the terms, understand them and are willing to comply with them throughout your stay.
 Ask for help from someone more experienced if there is anything you are not sure about or contact us with any queries.

 What happens to my contract if I leave University for any reason?

 You must notify us immediately if your student status changes or you leave University.
 You will still be responsible for the rent until you or we find a replacement tenant for your Accommodation.
 We shall assist you in this once all our other Accommodation is taken.

 Changes to tenancy

-There is a charge of £75 to cancel a signed Accommodation Contract or make changes to a signed Accommodation Contract – for example changing your Guarantor details.
+There is a £50.00 variation of tenancy payment to cancel a signed Accommodation Contract or make changes to a signed Accommodation Contract – for example changing your Guarantor details.